South Gloucestershire: History

-Demographic
+Demographics

+Population

 At the 2001 census, the population of South Gloucestershire was 245,641.

 At the 2011 census, the population had increased to 262,767.

 At the 2021 census, the population estimate for South Gloucestershire is 290,400.

+Age

+According to Government data, the population of 25-34 year olds in South Gloucestershire has increased by 1.7% between 2011 and 2021.
+There has been a decrease in the population of under-4 year-olds and 10-19 year-olds between the 2011 Census and the 2021 Census.

+Ethnic Groups

 According to the 2001 census estimates, 97.6 percent of the population was described as white, 0.8 percent as dual heritage, 0.7 percent as Asian or Asian British, 0.4 percent as Black or Black British and 0.5 percent as Chinese or other.

 Much of the population is in towns that form the 'suburbs' to the north and east of Bristol.
 There are also the large towns of Yate and its neighbour Chipping Sodbury, Thornbury, the large villages of Winterbourne and Frampton Cotterell, Wickwar, Alveston, Olveston and Tockington.

 Economy

 The main employers are the local authority with 9,500 people and the Ministry of Defence Headquarters for Defence Procurement and the Naval Support Command with 7,000 employees.
 Other key employers include Airbus, Rolls-Royce and the Royal Mail, which dominates the Filton-Patchway area of South Gloucestershire.
-Friends Provident and Hewlett Packard also have major offices in nearby Stoke Gifford.
+Friends Provident and Hewlett-Packard also have major offices in nearby Stoke Gifford.

 Many employers operate in the heavily developed area between the northern edge of Bristol and the M5 motorway, an area sometimes described as the North Fringe of Bristol.
 This includes the Cribbs Causeway shopping centre, comprising The Mall regional shopping centre and the surrounding retail parks.
 East of Patchway are the Aztec West and Almondsbury business parks either side of the A38, extending to Bradley Stoke and the M4/M5 Almondsbury Interchange.
 Employers with sites in this area include EE and the RAC.

 Education

 South Gloucestershire is home to 99 primary schools, 16 secondary schools, and post-16 colleges and centres.
 There is one university, the University of the West of England, which was a former polytechnic.
 In 2008, DCSF figures revealed that there was a 6.6% overall absence in the district's secondary schools, whilst 7.4% is the national average.

-In 2005, the then Chancellor of the Exchequer recognised the City of Bristol's ties to science and technology by naming it one of six "science cities", and promising funding for further development of science in the city, with a £300 million science park planned at Emerson's Green, in South Gloucestershire.
+In 2005, the then Chancellor of the Exchequer recognised the City of Bristol's ties to science and technology by naming it one of six "science cities", and promising funding for further development of science in the city, with a £300 million science park planned at Emersons Green, in South Gloucestershire.

+Media

+The area is served by BBC West and ITV West Country broadcasting from the Mendip TV transmitter.

+Radio stations for the area are: